Sluggo-Issue-Tracker/Sluggo-py4web/README.md

 the packages added partway through the quarter (click & watchgod).
 However, some additional prerequisites are required.

-In addition to the standard environment, Sluggo relies on the python-dateutil library.
-Install this by running:
+In addition to the standard environment, Sluggo relies on libraries specified in our requirements.txt file:

-`conda install python-dateutil`
+`pip install -r requirements.txt`

 You should then have all necessary prerequisites to run Sluggo.